keeferrourke/c-datastructures/README.md

 My favourite software license is the ISC license, due to its simplicity and lack of restrictions.

-All of my [projects](https://krourke.org/projects) are licensed freely under an appropriate software license or Creative Commons free culture license.
+All of my personal [projects](https://krourke.org/projects) are licensed freely under an appropriate software license or Creative Commons free culture license.

 **I am locking this code away unwillingly**.